 such as acid rock, strobe lights, drugs, or the rallies of demagogues and faith healers."

 - from The Iron Cow of Zen by Albert Low

 What is the difference?
 In a way, the difference between a mere series of events and a "story" is that a story has "meaning" and mere events in and of themselves, do not.

 One aspect of anything resembling a "solution" to meaninglessness, then, might have something to do with whether your life is a random and unrelated series of events, or a story.

-While there is definitely no quick fix to the problem of meaninglessness, and each individual must approach the situation in their own way, there may well be some general guidelines to finding a "cure."
+While there is definitely no quick fix to the problem of meaninglessness (or much of anything worthwhile,) and each individual must approach the situation in their own way, there may well be some general guidelines to finding a "cure."

 Many suggest the following:

 A.H.
 Almaas, Haridas Chaudhuri, and Roy Masters all speak about the condition of being "cut off" from one's true essence, or true self, or higher self, or whatever you want to call it; this leads to feelings of alienation and isolation.

 The cure they recommend, is (in brief) to re-connect with one's true self or "essence."